 - To Till or Not to Till the Garden – Sometimes it is easier or better to till first.
 Here’s how to know the difference.

 - 3 Great No Till Gardening Methods – There’s more than one way to go no-till.
 Find what works best for you.

 - The Theory Behind Back to Eden Gardening – Some people may be more familiar with Back to Eden gardening, which is very similar to Geoff Lawton’s method.
 Here are the theories behind it and why it works.

-- Weeding the Back to Eden Garden – This is a bit of a misnomer, since there is very little weeding involved.
+- Weeding the Back to Eden Garden – This is a bit of a misnomer, since there is little weeding involved.
 I mostly pull up little oak seedlings that have sprouted in the mulch above the weed barrier.

-- Planting Potatoes in the Back to Eden Garden – I found this really interesting because I need to plant potatoes.
+- Planting Potatoes in the Back to Eden Garden – I found this interesting because I need to plant potatoes.